mobify/mobifyjs/www/v2/docs/index.md

     </code></pre>

 4. Browse to your site on a compatible browser - WebKit (Chrome, Safari, etc), FF4 or greater, Opera 11/12, IE10.
 Also, browse to a page with images to see the full effect of the grumpy cat!

+- Note: You may also want to open up web inspector on your browser to see that the original images from your site were not downloaded.

 ## Where to next?